 Archive for the Conference Tables in History Category

-This is a modern photo of the conference table used during the Yalta Conference in the Livadiya Palace, Ukraine.
+This is a modern photo of the round conference table used during the Yalta Conference in the Livadiya Palace, Ukraine.
 In 1945 the Allied leaders — Franklin Delano Roosevelt, Winston Churchill, and Joseph Stalin sat at this very table to discuss Europe’s structure and organization after the war.